Checklist: Agreeing Visitation

 1. Know Your Rights

 If you have parental responsibility then you have every right, both personally and legally, to see your child on a regular basis.
-To have parental responsibility you must be named on the birth certificate, have been married to the mother when your child was born or have applied for a parental responsibility order.
+To have parental responsibility you must be named on the birth certificate, have been married to the mother when your child was born or have applied for a parental responsibility order (see our article Your Separated Father's Rights for more information).

 2. Try to Work it Out Privately

 The best way to arrange to see your child is by working out an agreement with their mother.
-Your ex should understand that you have a right and need to be in your child’s life and be willing to negotiate.
-Try and be mature about the process and realise that you both may need to compromise.
-If you do manage to come to a visitation agreement then you should get it signed by your solicitor to save any future problems.
+Your ex should understand that you have a right and need to be in your child’s life, and be willing to negotiate.
+Try to be mature about the process and realise that you both may need to compromise.
+If you do manage to come to a visitation agreement, you should get it signed by your solicitor to save any future problems.

-If you and your ex cannot come to a visitation agreement on your own then you are going to need to seek some help.
-Before jumping into the family courts it is a good idea to try mediation.
-Mediation will help you both communicate better with each other, see the other person’s point of view and hopefully come to some kind of agreement.
+If you and your ex cannot come to a visitation agreement on your own, you are going to need to seek some help.
+Before jumping into the Family Courts it is a good idea to try Mediation.
+Mediation will help you both communicate better with each other, see the other person’s point of view, and hopefully come to some kind of agreement.

 4. Apply For a Contact Order

-If your ex is refusing you access or you still can’t come to an agreement then you will need to get a contact order.
+If your ex is refusing you access or you still can’t come to an agreement, you will need to get a contact order.
 This is issued by the courts and lays out when you can visit your child.
-Before issuing a contact order the courts will do a report on your situation.
+Before issuing a Contact Order the courts will do a report on your situation.
 Their primary concern is the welfare of the child and they will take into account their wishes, educational needs and your ability to provide for them when they visit.

 5. Don’t Do Anything Rash